felixbaral/felixbaral.github.io/index.md

 ## About Me
 <img class="profile-picture" src="me.jpg">
 Hi, I'm Felix.
 I grew up in Tübingen, then studied Computer Science B.Sc in Jena, Germany.
-I'm very interested in social and innovative games. **I want to create software goods that bond people.**
+I'm interested in all kinds of social and innovative apps and games.
+There is is a huge untapped well of social potential left in it. **I have set myself the goal to dig some of it up.**

 Here are some of my projects.